CYPRUS – South

 Initially, nine of these churches were designated by UNESCO in 1985 with the church in Palaichori added to the list in 2001.
 The Church of *Panagia Chrysokourdaliotissa in Kourdali, Spilia, was submitted as a potential further extension in 2002 and currently resides on the Tentative List.

 In 965 AD, Cyprus was annexed by the Byzantine Empire in the Arab-Byzantine wars.
-Over a period of 500 years until the 16th century, many Byzantine churches were constructed in the Troödos Region.
-In fact, this region holds one of the greatest concentrations of monasteries and churches in the former Byzantine Empire.
+Over 500 years until the 16th century, many Byzantine churches were constructed in the Troödos Region.
+This region holds one of the greatest concentrations of monasteries and churches in the former Byzantine Empire.
 The World Heritage Site includes a variety of churches, ranging from small chapels to grand monasteries.
 These sites demonstrate the range of architectural and artistic influences affecting Cyprus over the entire Byzantine reign.
 However, all sites display some architectural elements that are unique to Cyprus, including steep-pitched wooden roofs with tiling.

 Agios Ioannis (St. John) Lampadistis Monastery in Kalopanagiotis: Painted Churches in the Troodos Region WHS.
 A 13th-century monastery.
 Once totally frescoed inside, some have disappeared and are now painted white.
 A painting of Mary